openSUSE/libnss_usrfiles/README.md

 in the same format as `/etc/passwd` and `/etc/group` stored in the alternate location `/usr/etc`

-As of version 2.25 the following files we be read by nss_usrfiles:
+As of version 2.25 the following files will be read by nss_usrfiles:

 - `/usr/etc/group`
 - `/usr/etc/passwd`